Spring Into The Warmer Weather With A Spring Home Maintenance Checklist

 Another item on your spring home maintenance checklist is checking your basement for signs of leaks, cracks, or moisture, as these are all signs of underlying issues you should address sooner rather than later.

-Moisture can weaken your walls, and cracks can often signify pests.
-Whether it be a rodent or two that dodged your traps or a swarm of insects that were able to get inside and get at your stuff, you now have some unwanted guests helping themselves to the snack in your cupboard when you're asleep.
-Checking for signs of leakage and other damage and filling in any holes should be your priorities.
-If you find any holes that you think pests might have used to get in, calling pest control might be your best bet.
+Moisture can weaken your walls, causing issues with the structural integrity of your home, and should be addressed promptly to prevent this issue from escalating.
+Additionally, cracks can often signify the presence of pests.
+Whether it be a rodent or two that dodged your traps or a swarm of insects that were able to get inside and get at your stuff, you now have some unwanted guests helping themselves to the snack in your cupboard when you’re asleep.
+Checking for signs of leakage, water stains, and other damage and filling in any holes should be your priorities.
+If you find any holes that you think pests might have used to get into different areas of your home and see signs of pests, your best option may be to contact a professional pest control company.

 Ensure Your HVAC System Works

-There's a lot to your HVAC systems, meaning this entry on your spring home maintenance will likely require a lot of steps.
+While you may have had your heating system serviced in the fall in preparation for the colder months ahead, there’s a lot more to your HVAC systems, meaning this entry on your spring home maintenance checklist will likely require a lot of steps.

 Unless you had an unusually warm winter, your air conditioner almost certainly hasn’t been used in the past few months, so it’s best you test it.
 You might not need it right away, but you don’t want to wait until it’s 30 degrees out before you notice that something’s wrong with it, especially if you don’t feel comfortable fixing it yourself and feel you should call a professional.

-Spring is also a great time to change your dirty air filters.
-This should be done every few months, and the beginning of spring is a great time to do so.
-Cleaning out the filters can make the system run 5% more efficiently, which can also help you save on your hydro bill this coming summer.
-You'll also want to dust off things like a ceiling fan and any other secondary device that assists in keeping your home cool.
+Spring is also a great time to change the filters.
+Your dirty old air filters should be replaced every few months, and the beginning of spring is a great time to do so.
+Switching or cleaning out the filters can make the system run 5% more efficiently, which can also help you save on your hydro bill this coming summer.
+You’ll also want to dust off things like a ceiling fan and any other secondary device that assists in keeping your home cool.

-Even though you've cleaned out your fireplace, there are other ways these dangerous substances can enter your home.
-Carbon monoxide detectors and smoke alarms should be tested, and their batteries should be replaced if they are not working.
+Even though you’ve cleaned out your fireplace, there are other ways these dangerous substances can enter your home.
+Carbon monoxide detectors and smoke alarms should be tested regularly, and you should change the batteries if they are not working.
 This is often a simple step on your spring home maintenance checklist, but since it could be a life and death issue, you must pay attention to it.

-While going the extra mile in dusting, vacuuming, sweeping, and mopping might seem routine enough to most people, it's still an important part of your spring home maintenance checklist.
-Take the time to look in places you don't usually look.
-Get into every nook and cranny and remove all the little pieces of debris.
-These things add up fast, and if you're not careful, it will seem as if the dust bunnies have started breeding.
-Don't let spring cleaning fall by the wayside as you engage in the nitty gritty.
+While going the extra mile in dusting, vacuuming, sweeping, and mopping might seem like a routine enough task to most people, following a detailed spring cleaning checklist is an important part of your spring home maintenance checklist.
+Take the time to look in places you don’t usually look, move around furniture, and get into every nook and cranny and dust or vacuum up all the little pieces of debris.
+These little things add up fast, and if you’re not careful, it will seem as if the dust bunnies have started breeding under your couch.
+Don’t let spring cleaning fall by the wayside as you engage in the nitty-gritty.

 Remove Stuff You No Longer Use

-While you probably love all your possessions right when you get them, there might be some things you have that you don't love anymore.
-Maybe you have an instrument or other hobby device that you haven't touched in years.
+While you probably love all your possessions right when you get them, there might be some things you have that you don’t love anymore.
+Maybe you have an instrument or other hobby device that you haven’t touched in years.
 There may be some toys your kids have gotten too old for.
-There's probably a handful of things in the garage that you don't need to have lying around anymore, waiting to get stepped on.
-Going through your spring maintenance checklist is a perfect time to sell it in a garage sale, give it to friends and family, or donate it to someone who can use it.
+There are probably a handful of things in the garage that you don’t need to have lying around anymore, waiting to get stepped on.
+Going through your spring home maintenance checklist, you’ve probably accumulated a pile of things you don’t use or no longer need, and it clutters up your home.
+Now is a perfect time to sell it in a garage sale or online marketplace, give it to friends and family, or donate it to someone who can use it.

 Replace Old Light Bulbs

-Let's face it: they don't make them like they used to.
-Stuff these days is meant to have a limited shelf life, so you must replace it.
-As a result, you'll have to switch out your old, burnt-out lightbulbs for fresher, newer ones.
-Going through your spring home maintenance checklist gives you an excuse to go out and buy a whole bunch, replacing your old ones all at once.
-It's also recommended that you buy a few extra bulbs, just in case some burn out throughout the year.
+Let’s face it: they just don’t make some things like they used to.
+From electronics to bags, these days, stuff is meant to have a limited shelf life, so you must replace it.
+As a result, you’ll have to switch out your old, burnt-out lightbulbs for fresher, newer ones.
+Going through your spring home maintenance checklist gives you an excuse to go out and buy a bunch of new, energy-efficient light bulbs, replacing your old ones all at once, especially in frequently used lights.
+It’s also recommended that you buy a few extra bulbs to have on hand, just in case some burn out throughout the year.

 Exterior Spring Home Maintenance Checklist

 Take a walk around your property in early spring.
-Look around, consider and assess the condition of your home's exterior.
+Look around, consider and assess the condition of your home’s exterior.
 Are your roof shingles curling?
-Is the backyard fence sagging or needing a new stain or paint?
-Below are some exterior spring home maintenance checklist items to consider.
+Is the backyard fence sagging, or does it need a new stain or paint?
+Just like the inside of your home needs special attention, your outdoor living space can do with a little TLC come spring following months of snow and less use.
+Below are some exterior spring home maintenance checklist items to consider when giving your property the care and attention it deserves now that warmer weather is arriving.

 These are some of the least obvious things on your spring home maintenance checklist since they’re not at eye level.
 However, taking care of these yearly would be best so the damage doesn’t build up over time.